-The Global Forecast Report shared by Market Research Future estimates that the e-wallet market would rise at a CAGR of 15% and is expected to reach around $2100 billion within a span of six years from 2017 to 2023.
+The Global Forecast Report shared by Market Research Future estimates that the e-wallet market will rise at a CAGR of 15% and is expected to reach around $2100 billion by 2023.

 Key Features to Include in Mobile Wallet Apps

-Here are some significant functionalities to consider while developing a mobile wallet app:
+Here are some factors to consider while developing a mobile wallet app for your business:

 Ease of Use & Seamless Transaction

 With this feature, quick transactions are possible in a secure manner.
 The cloud-based technology gives customers the full suite of capabilities to transform their smartphones into digital wallets.
-For instance, a payment made with a simple tap at Point of Sale (POS) terminals is changing the payment aspect for vendors, issuers, and buyers alike.
+For instance, a payment made with a simple tap at Point of Sale (POS) terminals is easing the payment process for vendors, issuers, and buyers alike.

-GPS Tracker & navigation is considered as one of the important features of an e-wallet mobile app.
-With the help of GPS, users can find nearby people and can make the payment with just a tap on the user’s name.
-This helps save time as no account information is required to be filled and all the transaction can be done with an easy approach.
-This results in visibility and popularity of the app.
+With the help of GPS, users can locate people on their devices and make the payment with just a tap on the specific user name.
+The feature helps save time as no account information is required, and the transaction is done efficiently.

 Wearable Device Integration

 Wearable technology is not just limited to fitness trackers, smartwatches, or smart jewelry, but is also the next logical step for mobile payments.
-As per Tractica, wearable payments will amount to about $500 billion by 2020, from $3 billion in 2015.
+As per Tractica, wearable payments will grow to about $500 billion by this year 2020, from $3 billion in 2015.

-Much the same as your contactless debit/credit card, wearable payment gadgets contain a Near Field Communication (NFC) chip.
-This NFC chip contacts the chip in the card reader at the point of sale, enabling them to check one another and make the transaction.
+Just like contactless debit/credit cards, wearable payment gadgets contain a Near Field Communication (NFC) chip.
+This chip contacts the chip in the card reader at the point of sale, enabling the convenient transaction.

-Spending analysis is an extra tool that you must incorporate into your mobile wallet app to enable users to analyze their spending.
-This encourages users to adaptably plan their spending better and limit their expenditure to accomplish your goals.
+Spending analysis is an additional tool that you must incorporate into your mobile wallet app to enable users to examine their spending.
+It encourages users to plan their spending better and limit their expenditure wherever needed.

 Privacy & Security

-Your e-wallet must be effective if the users can depend on its security structure.
-The e-wallet expects users to store their card information or enter their passwords.
-So, your app must be equipped for securing the information of the users’ data.
-As such apps are always a soft target for hackers, mobile wallet app developers must develop a password-protected app with features like sending OTP, fingerprint, or QR code for proper authentication and validation in addition to a secure, fast, and efficient payment transfer.
+An e-wallet expects users to store their card information and enter their passwords.
+So, the app must be capable of securing the users’ data.
+As wallet apps are always a soft target for hackers, mobile wallet app developers must develop a password-protected app with features like fingerprint, OTP, and QR code for proper authentication and validation in addition to a secure, fast, and efficient payment transfer.

 Amazon Pay is an online payment processing service that is owned by Amazon.
-Established internationally in 2007, Amazon Pay uses the customer base of Amazon and focuses on giving users an option to pay with their Amazon accounts on external dealer sites.
+Established internationally in 2007, it focuses on giving users an option to pay with their Amazon accounts on external dealer sites.
 Amazon Pay is considered one of the best digital wallets that also allows quick and convenient shopping at the tap of a finger.

 Google Pay, a part of the Google ecosystem, has scaled up its customer base very quickly as compared to other mobile wallet apps.
-With Google Pay, one can transfer money to friends/family or anyone they want, pay bills, purchase online, and so on.
-This app works securely with your existing bank account.
-There is no need for KYC (know your customer) formalities and you can fully rely on this e-wallet for transferring money.
+With Google Pay, one can transfer money to friends/family, pay bills, purchase online, and so on.
+This Google wallet app works securely with your existing bank account.
+The KYC (Know Your Customer) formalities aren’t mandatory here and you can entirely rely on this e-wallet for securely transferring money.

-PayPal is known as the granddaddy of payment companies with a history since 1998.
+PayPal is known as the granddaddy of online payment companies with a history since 1998.
 It is the best digital payment medium when it comes to shopping online.
-It’s the only mobile wallet app that you can use – to exchange cash to and from any US-based financial balance or foreign bank accounts and to transfer cash to family or friends without any deduction charges.
+It’s the only mobile wallet app that you can use to send and get cash from any US-based financial or bank account as well as transfer money to family or friends without any fees or deductions.